merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 [....]
 ```

-If you don't want those comment lines in there, you can combine this with the `--no-comments` to get a clean matrix.
+If you don't want those comment lines in there, you can combine this with the `--no-comments` flag to get a clean matrix.
 This might be useful if you want to do some downstream processing of the matrices.

 {{ codestart }}
 anvi-estimate-metabolism -e input_txt_files/external_genomes.txt \
                          --matrix-format \